erichexter/hmmwv-manuals/TM-9-2320-280-20-2/chapter6.md

 FOLLOW-ON TASK:  Lubricate propeller shaft assembly (TM 9-2320-280-10).

 # 6-3.
 Front Propeller Shaft Assembly Repair
 This task covers:
 a.
+Disassembly
-Disassembly c.
-Assembly b.
-Cleaning and Inspection INITIAL SETUP:
+b.
+Cleaning and Inspection
+c.
+Assembly

+INITIAL SETUP:
 Tools General mechanic's tool kit: automotive (Appendix B, Item 1)
 Materials/Parts Dust cap (Appendix G, Item 29) Grease (Appendix C, Item 22) Drycleaning solvent (Appendix C, Item 18) Manual References TM 9-2320-280-24P

-a.
-Disassembly
+**A. Disassembly**

 #### Equipment Condition
 Front propeller shaft assembly removed (para.
 6-2).
 General Safety Instructions Cleaning will be done in a well-ventilated area and a fire extinguisher will be kept nearby when drycleaning solvent is used.
 Prior to disassembly, mark slip yoke and coupling shaft for assembly.

 1. Place slip yoke (2) in vise.
 2. Pull coupling shaft (4) apart from slip yoke (2).
 3. Pry dust cap (3) off slipyoke (2).
 Discard dust cap (3).

-b.
-Cleaning and Inspection
+**B. Cleaning and Inspection**

-Drycleaning solvent is flammable and will not be used near an open flame.
+- Drycleaning solvent is flammable and will not be used near an open flame.
 A fire extinguisher will be kept nearby when the solvent is used.
 Use only in well-ventilated places.
 Failure to do this may result in injury to personnel and/or damage to equipment.

-Do not allow drycleaning solvent to come into contact with U-joint.
+- Do not allow drycleaning solvent to come into contact with U-joint.
 Damage to equipment will result.

 1. Use drycleaning solvent to clean all metallic parts.
 2. Inspect drive shaft (1), coupling shaft (4), and slip yoke (2) for cracks or dents.
 Replace if cracked or dented.
 3. Inspect splined end of coupling shaft (4) and slip yoke (2) for damage.
 Replace either if damaged.
 4. Inspect center bearing (5) for looseness, vibration damage, rubber separation from bearing surface, and abnormal wear.
 If damaged, replace coupling shaft (4).

-# 6-3.
-Front Propeller Shaft Assembly Repair (Cont'D)

 Ensure grease fitting on dust cap is aligned with wide spline in slip yoke.
 1. Install dust cap (3) on coupling shaft (4).
 2. Coat splines on coupling shaft (4) and slip yoke (2) with grease.

 NOTE
 Ensure wide spline on coupling shaft is aligned with grease fitting on slip yoke.
 3. Install coupling shaft (4) and dust cap (3) into slip yoke (2).

 ![636_image_0.png](images/636_image_0.png)

-FOLLOW-ON TASK: Install front propeller shaft assembly (para.
-6-2).
+FOLLOW-ON TASK: Install front propeller shaft assembly [6-2](#6-2).

 # 6-4.
 Rear Propeller Shaft Maintenance